Rbiern/SocialApp-Redesign-HCI/README.md

 ## The Redesign Guide
 The social media platform **Instagram** has a large scope, so for this project, we focused on redesigning its **core features**.
-Here is a walkthrough to help you navigate through the redesigned app.
+Here is a walkthrough to help you navigate through the redesigned app and how you what is clickable.

 ![Filters](images/msg.gif)